 The growth rate of female migration from other states of India was 4.3 percent, while the growth rate of male migration was 4.6 percent during 2001 and 2011.
 But it is important to note that by and large the female migration trends are only from the neighboring states like Tamil Nadu, Karnataka, and Maharashtra.
-While the number of female migrants from other far-off states were quite low in Kerala.
+While the number of female migrants from other far off states were quite low in Kerala.

-Although female migration was higher from the neighboring states, the states like West Bengal, Assam, Odisha and Bihar, had registered highest growth of female migration during 2001 and 2011.
-This high growth of female migration was parallel to that of male migration.
-Hence, it could be inferred that female migration flows from these far of states could be due to family or associational migration.
+Although absolute number of female migration were higher from the neighboring states, the states like West Bengal, Assam, Odisha and Bihar, had registered highest growth of female migration during 2001 ad 2011.
+This high growth of female migration were parallel to that of male migration.
+Hence, it could be infer that female migration flows from these far of states could be due to family or associational migration.